 3. The Multitasker

 You try to do work for all of your classes at the same time by constantly switching back and forth between projects.
 This one is particularly common during finals.

 People are actually really bad at multitasking.
 While we think we’re focusing on 2 things at once, we’re actually switching between 2 tasks very rapidly, meaning that our brains never have time to fully adjust to working on either one.

 Unfortunately, the only way around this one is to plan ahead (weird how that keeps cropping up).
 Make a study schedule ahead of time and figure out which days you’ll devote to which subjects.
 You’ll be able to process the material more efficiently than you would if your attention was split between tasks, and ultimately you’ll have more confidence in what you’ve learned.

 4. The Media Frenzy

-You study while talking to your friends, checking 10 different social media tabs, and listening to loud music (or worse, watching Netflix), and looking at your phone every 5 seconds as it buzzes away on your desk.
+You study while texting your friends, checking 10 different social media tabs, listening to loud music (or worse, watching Netflix), and looking at your phone every 5 seconds as it buzzes away on your desk.

 SHUT.
 IT.
 DOWN.
 It’s easy enough to get distracted without creating more disturbances for yourself.
 Turn off your phone, don’t use the internet unless absolutely necessary (if it is, you can use apps like StayFocusd or Freedom to stay on task), and minimize background noise.

-Low volume coffee shop buzz and instrumental (preferably classical) music are fine, but stay away from loud conversation or heavy rhythmic tunes.
+Low volume coffee shop buzz and instrumental (preferably classical) music are fine, but stay away from music you like to sing along to or heavy rhythmic tunes.
 I like to get work done while listening to film scores (nothing makes you feel productive like finishing an essay to the Indiana Jones theme).

 5. The Solo Mission